Welcome to Bunbury Catholic College.

 In 1883 the Sisters of Mercy ventured from the Swan River Colony to Bunbury to bring educational opportunities to the children of the South West.
 And so began the long history of our College.
 The Marist Brothers entered the scene in 1954 providing education for boys in the region.
 The formation of Bunbury Catholic College took place in 1973 with the amalgamation of the Marist Brothers’ St Francis Xavier’s boys school and the Mercy Sisters’ St Joseph’s girls school.
 A further phase in our history saw a second Campus built at Australind in 2015.
 This Campus is known as the Mercy Campus.

 Our students are at the heart of everything we do at Bunbury Catholic College.
-Today we cater for over 1400 students across two campuses; our original campus, the Marist Campus and our Mercy campus at Australind catering for Years 7,8,9 and 10 in 2016.
+Today we cater for over 1500 students across two campuses; our original campus, the Marist Campus and our Mercy campus at Australind, both of which cater for Years 7-12 students.

 Our College is the result of the amalgamation of Mercy and Marist schools and as such we are imbued with the spirit of Catherine McAuley and Marcellin Champagnat.
 We foster an environment which values a love of God, respect and compassion for self and others and a strong sense of service and social justice.